mcdemarco/the-new-kitchen-cookbook/soup/ipTomatoChicken.md

 ## Variants

-You can add some soup-sized pasta, but be sure to add broth to compensate.
+You can add some soup-sized pasta or potatoes, but be sure to add broth to compensate.

 You can reduce broth in favor of more tomatoes.